Find food that fits your pet’s needs

 Prime Cat Stage (Three to Six Years)

-- Care and training.
-Although in peak health, caring for adult cats in their prime should still involve regular health checkups.
-By this point, your cat should be fully trained, although she may test boundaries from time to time and need to be gently reminded of the rules.
+- Care and training: ;Although in peak health, caring for adult cats in their prime should still involve regular health checkups.
+By this point, your cat should be fully trained, although they may test boundaries from time to time and need to be gently reminded of the rules.
 If a cat hasn't outgrown problematic behavior at this stage, you may need to consult a professional trainer for help to correct the behavior, and check with your vet to make sure the undesirable behavior doesn't have an underlying medical cause.
-If you choose to adopt an adult cat, you can still train her.
-Cats, unlike dogs, are more independent in nature, so it may seem difficult to train your cat, but it's definitely possible so just be patient with her.
+If you choose to adopt an adult cat, you can still train them.
+Cats, unlike dogs, are more independent in nature, so it may seem difficult to train your cat, but it's definitely possible so just be patient with them.

 Mature Cat Stage (Seven to Ten Years)

-- Behavior.
-Although some cats remain active and playful well into their senior years, it's not unusual for a mature cat to slow down and become more sedentary.
+- Behavior: Although some cats remain active and playful well into their senior years, it's not unusual for a mature cat to slow down and become more sedentary.

-- Care and training.
-As with a younger adult cat, you may need to reinforce training from time to time, but not often.
+- Care and training: As with a younger adult cat, you may need to reinforce training from time to time, but not often.
 Caring for cats at this mature stage is more involved, as they are not only at higher risk of obesity and obesity-related health problems, such as diabetes and high blood pressure, but their risk of cancer and other illnesses like kidney or thyroid disease.
-She should get regular checkups with the vet and also be closely monitored at home for signs of illness, such as weight loss, unusual vomiting or diarrhea.
+They should get regular checkups with the vet and also be closely monitored at home for signs of illness, such as weight loss, unusual vomiting or diarrhea.

 Senior and Geriatric Cat Stage (Eleven Years and Older)

 Cats in their advanced years are separated into two cat life stages.
 Those from eleven to fourteen years of age are considered senior cats, which is about the equivalent of a human in his sixties and seventies.
 Ages of fifteen years of age and older are considered geriatric cats.